 Moreover, one of the most useful works done by the War Crimes Research Office is the series of "Reports on Early Issues before the International Criminal Court".
-According to its website, this series aims at producing public, impartial, and legal analyses of critical issues raised by the ICC's early decisions.
-These reports are available free of charge.
+According to its website, this

-The series now include "Victim Participation Before the International Criminal Court", "Interlocutory Appellate Review of Early Decisions by the International Criminal Court", "The Gravity Threshold of the International Criminal Court", "Protecting the Rights of Future Accused During the Investigation Stage of International Criminal Court Operations", "The Confirmation of Charges Process at the International Criminal Court", "Victim Participation at the Case Stage of Proceedings", "Witness Proofing at the International Criminal Court".
+The series now include "Victim Participation Before the International Criminal Court", " Interlocutory Appellate Review of Early Decisions by the International Criminal Court", "The Gravity Threshold of the International Criminal Court", "Protecting the Rights of Future Accused During the Investigation Stage of International Criminal Court Operations", "The Confirmation of Charges Process at the International Criminal Court", "Victim Participation at the Case Stage of Proceedings", "Witness Proofing at the International Criminal Court".

-2.4.
-ICL Database & Commentary
+ICL Database & Commentary 2.4.